-MGT: Tuesday, 6:30 -9:30pm, Gallagher Hall GH 1213 MGB: Even Fridays, 2:00 - 5:00 + 6:00 - 9:00 pm, Bishop Ranch BR-1503
+MGT: Thursdays, 6:00 - 7:30pm, Gallagher Hall GH 1213 or ONLINE MGB: Fridays, 6:00 - 7:30 pm ONLINE

 COURSE FOCUS

 Everywhere you look, innovation and entrepreneurship are changing the nature of work.
 Startups are overturning existing industries.
 In turn, existing companies are shifting strategies, reorganizing, and rapidly adopting new technologies and practices to keep up.
 To accomplish this, they are demanding more entrepreneurial leadership from their employees.